lhico/roms_idealized_exps/experiments/experiment06/README.md

 ./build_roms.sh  ! use sudo if necessary
 ```

-An error related to analytical files should be thrown.
-This shows up because the analytical files need to be configured.
-Let's understand what is going on.
+An error related to analytical files should not be thrown.
+If it is, some analytical files need to be configured, as you know.

 ### 5.1 Fortran switches
  The command `export   ROMS_APPLICATION=WINDS_PARALLEL` sets a switch used in the fortran scripts in `$PROJECT_PATH/functionals`.
 By changing this switch, you need to modify these functions.
 The following code snippet from `ana_smflux.h` exemplifies how the switch work (we added the switch at an appropriate location):